Right team, here we all are.

 Our design team now use Global Recycle Standard-certified recycled polyester in an effort to divert more plastic bottles from landfill.
-Triacetate, one of our favourite fabrics (and yours!) to use in collections, has now been 100% traced back to a responsible source, and in light of this RUBY ordered 6118 meters of this fabric for use in collections between April 2018 and January 2019.
-The fabric was used to make pieces like our Firebird Pant, Weirder Slip and Nirvana Skirt.
+Triacetate & Acetate, two of our favourite fabrics (and yours!) to use in collections, have now both been 100% traced back to a responsible source, and in light of this RUBY has ordered 6400 metres of these fabrics for use in collections between August 2019 and July 2020.
+The fabric is used to make pieces like our Firebird Pant, Weirder Slip and Nirvana Skirt.

 It’s RUBY’s responsibility to know that everyone who works on a RUBY product, does so in a safe, fair and non-discriminatory workplace.
 We provide this for our employees and we also require this of our suppliers.

 Our business plays an important role in ensuring the men and women who work on our garments are treated fairly and carry out their role in respectful working conditions.
-RUBY employees must ensure that all new suppliers sign our Code of Conduct that covers the following:
+RUBY employees must ensure that all new suppliers sign the Mindful Fashion New Zealand Code Of Conduct that covers the following: